TheMEMOLab/Bio326-NMBU/Doc/BacterialGenomeAssemblyONP.md

 ```console
 [bio326-21-0@login GenomeAssembly2022]$ sbatch flye.SLURM.sh MiniON
 ```
-** Due to the lack of time, in class we only work with the MiniON files.
+**Due to the lack of time, in class we only work with the MiniON files.
 As homework you will assembly the PromethiON reads.**

-**The assembly will take some time...let's check some concepts:
+**The assembly will take some time...In the mean time let's check some concepts:

 ![Assembly](https://github.com/TheMEMOLab/Bio326-NMBU/blob/main/images/assembly.png)
 ![Stats](https://github.com/TheMEMOLab/Bio326-NMBU/blob/main/images/stats.png)